noralema/dissco.github.io/NonInsectInvert/MolluscMfN.md

 These sections are used to add BPMN workflows.
 Text can also be included to help someone follow the workflow.
 Not all subheadings will be required for every workflow.

-**Pre-Digitisation Curation: Input Metadata Tool/Inventarisation Tool from IFF** As part of the digitisation process, inventorising is a necessary step performed before imaging.
+![Pre-Digitisation Curation: Input Metadata Tool/Inventarisation Tool from IFF] As part of the digitisation process, inventorising is a necessary step performed before imaging.
 It ensures the correct recording of the specimens’ minimal data, i.e. transcribing the specimens’ label(s) and assigning identifiers (NURI, collection ID).

 **Specimen Image Capture**